datadvance/pRouter/README.rst

 =======

 pRouter is crossplatform distributed job manager and HTTP proxy.
-It uses multiple `pAgent <https://github.com/datadvance/pAgent>`_ instances to run a jobs across multiple machines.
+It uses multiple `pAgent <https://github.com/datadvance/pAgent>`_ instances to run jobs across multiple machines.
 Each job can be an interactive HTTP/Websocket server providing its own administration API.

 All features of pRouter are available through simple HTTP API.